UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

 8. Click **OK**, then **Create**.

-9. You can monitor the progress of your Key Vault's deployment by clicking the **Notifications** icon.
+9. You can monitor the progress of your Service Fabric cluster's deployment by clicking the **Notifications** icon.

    ![!Notification showing Service Fabric cluster deployment in progress](images/azsp_createvm_progress.png)